jayshiai/ObsidianVault/Model Validation.md

 ## Woah!

-Our first MAE was 5.4570 while its 5399 right now.
-That's 1000x more!
+Our first MAE was **5.4570** while its **5399** right now.
+That's _1000x_ more!

 This is the difference between a model that is almost exactly right, and one that is unusable for most practical purposes.
-As a point of reference, the average car price in the validation data is 1.1 million dollars.
-So the error in new data is about a quarter of the average home value.
+As a point of reference, the average car price in the validation data is 18425 dollars.
+So the error in new data is about a quarter of the average car price.